Installing padctl on Bazzite / Immutable Linux

 The immutable.conf Drop-in

-The immutable install creates a systemd drop-in override with these changes:
+The immutable install creates a systemd user-service drop-in override with these changes:

 | Directive | Purpose |